 This model has a list price that is around 25% of most of the model in our review, leading us to believe that this model might be one of the lower scoring models.
 However, this model completely surprised us, tying with the bulk of the models.
 This model created the best hummus by a unanimous decision, helping it earn the highest score for pureeing.
 While it didn't lead any other metrics, it still scored average or above in all of them.
 However, this model leaked horribly, so this is a bad choice if you are making things like mayonnaise.

 These scores were aggregated from the scores each model received in our six weighted test metrics.
-In total, we conducted over 25 different tests for each machine to come to our final conclusions and score, the results of which are detailed in the sections below.
+In total, we conducted over 25 different tests for each machine to come to our final conclusions and score.

 The Hamilton Beach 10-Cup did very well in our chopping metric, earning a 7 out of 10 for its solid performance at chopping onions, carrots, and almonds.
 This model actually tied with a much more expensive model for the second highest score overall in this metric.
 You can see the results in the following chart.